darkspock/languageBenchmarks/README.md

 - The restaurant has **100 separate tables**.
 - Each table can seat **up to 4 diners** when used individually.
+- We want to know how many dinners will seat in each table

 ## Joining Tables